 The fishermen living in this little paradise struggle because of the competition from the industrial fishing fleets that operate in their regional waters.
 At night in the bar they wonder out loud if they should make the shift towards piracy.

 We arrive just after opening hours but the kind operator lets us enter the crazy shaped elevator in the Azadi Tower in Tehran.
 The submerged entrance resembles a 70ties James Bond movie set.
 The elevator rattles to the top and the noise of city traffic is far away.
 We are the only guests in the top of the tower, where lamps divide the space in different colors.

 Hexagonal windows provide a great view of the snowy high peaks north of the city, they ablaze in the setting sun.
 All the traffic on the square below us suddenly comes to a stop on the roundabout and then all traffic disappears in different directions.

 A motorcade with about twenty cars moves on to the square.
 I know there is a summit of Gas Exporting Countries Forum going on where Vladimir Putin is the main guest.
 The cars stop to take a look up at the Azadi Tower.
 His deadpan face appears in a car window.
-We look back from the top of the tower through the hexagonal frame.
+We look back from the top of the tower.
 Vladimir Vladimirovich closes his window and continues with his escort to the airport.
 The rear lights of the motorcade seem to create the shape a Russian Orthodox cross.

 Descending through the narrow stairways I experience the totality of the tower’s design.
 The stairwell has been designed in such a perfect way in chiseled dark granite that it makes me dizzy.
 The history of the Shayad or Azadi Tower is politically charged and yet I experience the design as something completely new, as if nothing of the history can stick to the building.